 Qualitative and quantitative methods are used in the measurement and evaluation of operational risk.
-In this process, information is obtained from "Risk Control Self Assessment Analysis", "Loss Event Data Analysis", "Key Risk Indicators" methods At minimum, methods prescribed by legal regulations are applied in determining the capital requirement level for the operating risk.
+In this process, information is obtained from "Risk Control Self-Assessment Analysis", "Loss Event Data Analysis", "Key Risk Indicators", Top-Down Risk Assessment methods and at minimum, methods prescribed by legal regulations are applied in determining the capital requirement level for the operating risk.

-All the operational risks that are exposed during the operations, the risk levels of the operations and/or new products/services, together with the losses of the Bank arising from operational risks are regularly monitored by the Risk Management Division of the Bank, and if deemed necessary, the risk levels are updated and periodically reported to the Risk Committee and the Board of Directors.
+All the operational risks that are exposed during the operations, the risk levels of the operations and/or new products/services, together with the losses of the Bank arising from operational risks are regularly monitored by the Risk Management Division of the Bank, and if deemed necessary, the risk levels are updated and periodically reported to the Risk Committee, Operational Risk Committee and the Board of Directors.

 The operational risk capital requirement is calculated according to "Regulation on Measurement and Evaluation of Capital Adequacy of Banks" article number 24, using the Basic Indicator Approach once a year in parallel with domestic regulations.
-The amount, calculated as TL 2,850,957 as at 31 December 2019 (31 December 2018: TL 2,374,880) represents the operational risk that Bank and it's financial subsidiaries may be exposed to and the amount of minimum capital requirement to eliminate this risk.
-Value of operational risk amounted to TL 35,636,968 (31 December 2018: TL 29,686,001) and is calculated as 12.5 times the operational risk.
+The amount, calculated as TL 3,287,607 as of 31 December 2020 (31 December 2019: TL 2,850,957) represents the operational risk that Bank and its financial subsidiaries may be exposed to and the amount of minimum capital requirement to eliminate this risk.
+Value of operational risk amounted to TL 41,095,093 (31 December 2019: TL 35,636,968) and is calculated as 12.5 times the operational risk capital requirement.